prakashbh/dsa-2018/README.md

 ## Data Structures and Algorithms [2018]
 ### KLE Technological University, Hubli-580031
+You will find all the course resources linked here.
+Bookmark this page and keep an eye!(Aug to Dec 2018)

 Every Programmer must know why he codes.
 He needs to know his design.
 Here is something to start with:
 [Design of a Programmer](https://www.smashwords.com/books/view/639609)

+I have been creating a library of important codes, that might come handy at need.
+You can find my library here at [Day-Today Codes](https://github.com/prakashbh/day-today-codes).
+If you create and have a library of your own, well, you should!

 ### Course Notes:
 **Chapter 01: Introduction to Data Strucutres and Recursion**